Klebert-Engineering/simfil/README.md

 - **Speed**: querying models should be fast and scale to multiple cores.
 - **Efficiency**: the internal model should be memory efficient, as `simfil` is designed to query huge amounts of data.

+Note: Internals are documented in the [Developer Guide](docs/simfil-dev-guide.md).

 ## Query Language

 For details about the language see the [Language Guide](docs/simfil-language.md).